 Guatemala: Food and Health

-The Boston University and Origins of Food Guatemala: Food and Health program is a 9 day alternative spring break program that explores food and healthcare around Guatemala, land of the Maya.
+This program was previously completed as a collaboration between Boston University and Origins of Food.
+The Guatemala: Food and Health program is a 9 day alternative spring break program that explores food and healthcare around Guatemala, land of the Maya.

 Mesoamerica is the homeland of many of the world’s “superfoods,” including chia, flax and cacao.
 It is the native home of many of the modern world’s staple foods such as corn, squash, tomatoes and beans, yet Guatemalans suffer from some of the highest malnutrition rates in the world.